 -

-Limitations on Star Names: Only around 300 of the brightest stars have official IAU names.
-Reputable companies, like ours at Labelstars.com, ensure that the stars available for naming are those without IAU-recognized names or existing customer names.
+Limitations on Star Names: Only very few of the brightest stars have official IAU names.
+Reputable companies, like Label Stars, ensure that the stars available for naming are those without IAU-recognized names or existing customer names.
 For instance, we can’t offer the Northern Star (Polaris) for naming, as it already has a recognized name.

 We understand that it might be disappointing that you can't name a star in the way you initially imagined.
 However, you can still name a star through reputable commercial online services.
-For example, Labelstars.com is a trusted star-naming company that offers a memorable gifting experience.
-To learn more about the benefits and options available, explore our comprehensive page, International Star Registry.
+For example, Label Stars is a trusted star-naming company that offers a memorable gifting experience.
+To learn more about how to buy a star certificate, feel free to browse our blog post.

 Conclusion